howdyai/botkit/readme-studio.md

 - Now send your bot a direct message saying 'hi'.
 - It should respond with the text you changed that script to

-For more on editing scripts see: [link to wherever we are going to have directions on script editor.]()

 ## Developing with Botkit Studio
 Now that you have your development environment setup, you can begin with the task of developing your bot.